-All levels of experience are welcome as classes will be modified to suit all abilities.
+All levels of experience are welcome as classes are modified to suit all abilities.
 Bring a mat and blanket and wear loose clothing.
-The barn at Millers Farm has underfloor heating and is large enough for 12 - 16 mats with views out over the fields.
-New classes can be arranged on request.
-Email for further information and to book your place in a class.
+The barn has underfloor heating with views out over the fields.
+Classes are limited to 10 or 12.
+Email for further information and to book your place.

-If a person has serious health problems, Yoga Therapy may help to relieve pain, improve movement, sleep, breathing, digestion or coordination.
+If a person has serious health problems, Yoga Therapy and Ayurveda may help to relieve pain, improve breathing, mobility, coordination, digestion or sleep and may ease anxiety or depression.
 Movement with the breath, relaxation, sound and meditation are used as appropriate in modified forms to suit the individual.
-A regular home practice helps to overcome the effects of illness by reducing stress, anxiety or depression, assisting in a greater sense of self empowerment and well being.
+A regular home practice helps to overcome the effects of illness, assisting in a greater sense of self empowerment and well being.

-What to expect from One to One tuition: A free half hour introductory consultation will assess general health, diet, sleep, work and leisure habits.
+A free half hour introductory consultation will assess general health, diet, sleep, work and leisure habits.
 From this strictly confidential information, Sue will plan a one hour lesson and a simple home practice which will include a combination of the tools of yoga; whatever is appropriate to the individual's needs.
 It is important that the person is committed to a short regular practice at home.
-This will enable her or him to become aware of, and change, patterns of movement, breathing, diet or lifestyle and help the teacher to see how the practice is working.
+This will enable her/him to become aware of, and change, patterns of movement, breathing, diet or lifestyle and help the teacher to see how the practice is working.
 At each subsequent lesson, the practice will be revised and adapted to suit development as it arises.
-Lessons are generally spaced 2 - 4 weeks apart and cost £35 per hour when held at Millers Farm.
+Lessons are generally spaced 2 - 4 weeks apart and cost £40 per hour when held at Millers Farm.
 Prices may vary at other venues according to space rental and travel costs.

 To make an appointment, please email

 British Wheel of Yoga Foundation Course 1